Wilderness First Responder

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.

 - Attendance is required for all scheduled classes.
-Scenarios, and practice sessions will take place both indoors and outdoors.
+Scenarios and practice sessions will take place both indoors and outdoors.

 - Please bring outdoor clothing appropriate for laying on the potentially wet, muddy or snowy, cold ground playing the role of both rescuer and patient.

-All certifications are current for two years.
+All certifications are current for 3 years.

 If a student cancels or withdraws from a course: